Animal Farm as Allegory

 Creating a Totalitarian Society

-- 5 minutes: Silently, comprise a list of ten items that you think should be important to the success of your group's dictatorship on a separate sheet of paper.
+- 6 minutes: Individually, read the handout entitled "Power & Control" and silently indicate/mark TEN items that you think would be important to the success of your group's dictatorship on a separate sheet of paper.

 - 10 minutes: General class discussion - Totalitarianism, utopias, dystopias